Fanxy Red

 Fanxy Red (Korean: 팬시레드), previously known as FFC-Acrush or simply Acrush, is a Chinese girl group.
 They debuted in 2017 and released their first single album, Activate, in 2019.

 Artistry

 Image

 Fanxy Red's style is often described as androgynous or tomboyish, being mentioned in Chinese media as "meishaonian" (美少年) which means "handsome youths".
-In 2017, Dazed described the group as "cisgender girls, whose hair, make-up and clothes make them look uncannily like Korean boy bands – which don’t really dress like girls, but also don’t really dress like boys.”
+In 2017, Dazed described the group as "cisgender girls, whose hair, make-up and clothes make them look uncannily like Korean boy bands – which don’t really dress like girls, but also don’t really dress like boys."

 In the past, Lu Keran stated the company doesn’t allow her to discuss her own or her teammates’ sexual orientations, and has since corrected anyone calling her a boy, instead stating that she is a girl.

 Members

 Current

+A new member is yet to be announced by TOV Entertainment as of August 28, 2025.